uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=chmod+%27g%2Brw%3Fx%27+fruits.txt).

-The `sort` key syntax is compact enough that a stray character is easy to miss.
+`sort` keys are short enough that a stray character is easy to miss.

 Before: